 Concrete, tactile, pictorial or physical cues are all part of the Total Communication Approach (TCA).
 Cues are used in conjunction with speech, sign and gestures and can be used with calendar systems to represent activities or a person.

-Concrete Cues are representative objects of an activity or person which the individual who is deafblind is involved with.
+Concrete Cues are representative objects of an activity or person that the individual with deafblindness is involved with.
 For example, a cup represents a drink or snack time, a book represents the Library, a ball represents exercise, an instrument represents music, a silk scarf represents their mother, etc.

 Tactile Cues are used with individuals with very limited to no vision.
 These cues are often representative of the texture of a specific place or person.
-Olfactory (Scent) Cues can also represent a certain activity or person, and is especially great to use with someone with limited to no vision.
-Examples could include: scent of lavender represents massage, and lavender scented oil is used during the massage, a coffee cup with coffee grounds lining the inside represents coffee or going out for coffee.
+Olfactory (Scent) Cues can also represent a certain activity or person, and are especially great to use with someone with limited to no vision.
+Examples include: scent of lavender represents a massage, as lavender scented oil is used during each massage appointment; whilea coffee cup with coffee grounds lining the inside represents coffee or going out for coffee.

 Pictorial Cues can be magazine pictures, photographs, picture communication symbols, or drawings.
 These are used with individuals with some residual vision.

 A storybook, tactile memory, experience tool, memory book, scrapbook and journal are all different ways to describe the same idea – a trace of some of the very important experiences and activities individuals with deafblindness may participate in.
-Since individuals with deafblindness have a unique learning style, Experience Tools are an excellent resource that can be tailored to the unique needs of these individuals.
+Since people with deafblindness have a unique learning style, Experience Tools are an excellent resource that can be tailored to their unique needs.
 They can be created in a variety of ways including: tactile for individuals with little to no vision, colourful for individuals with sight or using auditory components for an individual with deafblindness that has some functional hearing.
 Scents also have a powerful impact for individuals with deafblindness and can easily trigger memories.